Reeba18/Sales-Data-Analysis/README.md

 # Sales-Insights
-Analyze sales data to unveil trends
+Analyze sales data to unveil trends using MySQL and Power BI

 ## Introduction
 AtliQ Hardware is a leading and dynamically growing company that supplies computer hardware and peripherals across India.